-Foster CM Group currently holds a contract with Bexar County to provide Construction Management and Inspections services for various Flood Control projects.
+Foster CM Group provided Construction Management and Inspections services for various Flood Control projects.
 To date, our staff has provided professional services on:

 - Ingram Road Bridge/Low Water Crossing #58 ($7.4 million): consisted of a 1,716-ft (long) bridge along Ingram Road across both Leon Creek and Huebner Creek between Northwestern and Potranco, providing unflooded access during a 1% annual chance (100-year) storm event.
 The project included coordination with the CoSA Parks Departments’ Linear Creekway Project and the Huebner Creek Enhanced Conveyance Project (LC‐17) and will enhance connectivity to the proposed Leon Creek Greenway Hike & Bike trail.
 The project included the installation of 2,433 feet of water lines and 1,238 feet of sanitary sewer lines.